AthaG/Tensorflow_Basics/README.md

 # Tensorflow_Basics
-Training on basic keras datasets
+Training with the MNIST keras dataset